 Set clear expectations

-Before starting a coaching relationships, be sure to set clear expectations with your employees.
-Discuss what you hope to accomplish through coaching process, and make sure your employees are on board with the goals.
+Before starting a coaching relationship, be sure to set clear expectations with your employees.
+Discuss what you hope to accomplish through the coaching process, and make sure your employees are on board with the goals.

 Once you've started coaching, be sure to communicate regularly with your employees.
 This will help to build trust, improve communication skills, and keep the coaching relationship on track.